yigityuce/N2MS/Languages/Javascript/Libraries & Frameworks/Angular/README.md

     * The main application view (**root component**)
     * Only the root NgModule should set the bootstrap property
     * Can be array
+  * **entryComponents**
+    * Components that are bootstrapped and dynamically loaded (like routed) components
+    * Most of the time you won't have to explicitly set any entry components.
+    * Because Angular adds components listed in
+      * @NgModule.bootstrap
+      * Router definitions components
 * NgModules brings **components**, **directives**, and **pipes** together into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.
 * Modules can be loaded when the application starts or lazy loaded asynchronously by the router.